 Short-term Care: ER Visits

-This tells you the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-There is generally a correlation between keeping patients out of the emergency room and the overall quality of short-term care.
+This indicates the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+There is a correlation between keeping patients out of the emergency room and the overall quality of short-term care.